matiboux/Oli-Lite/README.md

 [Download the latest release](https://github.com/OliFramework/Oli/releases/latest) and extract the files in your web server with PHP installed.
 Create your website pages in the *content/* folder and check them appear live on your website!

+### Configuration

+To ensure your website works properly, and to benefit from the settings management feature, either create an *app.json* file in your directory or use a mysql database.

+If you choose to create the *app.json* file, copy this in the file and edit the values.
+`{"url":"urwebs.it\/","name":"Your website","description":"","creation_date":"","owner":""}`
+Do not specify the protocol (HTTP/HTTPS) for the url value.

+If you choose to use a mysql database, import the default sql file and update the value from the "settings" table.

 ## Help & Support

 Having trouble?
 Need some help with something?